vladimiryardan/Taffy-Wiki/Getting-Started.md

 }
 ```

 >Note: The namespacing of Taffy's metadata attributes, such as `taffy_uri` is supported using two formats: underscores ("taffy_uri"), and colons ("taffy:uri").
-The latter is preferred, but not supported in CF9.01 script component syntax \([ColdFusion Bug #9999]()\), which is why the former was added.
+The latter is my preferred style, but not supported in CF9.01 script component syntax \([ColdFusion Bug #86749](http://cfbugs.adobe.com/cfbugreport/flexbugui/cfbugtracker/main.html#bugId=86749)\), which is why the former was added.
+However, if you're writing your components with tags, the colon-syntax is supported.

-^---- add link to cf bug

 * Every Resource CFC -- both member and collection types -- extend `taffy.core.resource`.